 The Bible teaches that Deacons “lead by serving” (Acts 6).
 The qualifications for Elders and Deacons are the same regarding an individual’s character, but they differ in aptitude.
 The elders are to be “able to teach” while the deacons are to be “able and proved as servants.”

 Women in Ministry

-Harvest Plains Church affirms the God-ordained and significant role that women should play in establishing and leading the local church.
+Harvest Plains Church affirms the God-ordained and significant role that women possess in establishing a healthy local church.
 Every leadership opportunity is open to women except those that are excluded by Scripture, which would include serving in the office of Elder (1 Timothy 2:12; 1 Timothy 3:1-2; Titus 1:6-9).
-We believe that women can be recognized as deacons.

 We teach that regeneration is a supernatural work of the Holy Spirit by which the divine nature and divine life are given (John 3:3-7; Titus 3:5).
 It is instantaneous and is accomplished solely by the power of the Holy Spirit through the instrumentality of the Word of God (John 5:24) when the repentant sinner, as enabled by the Holy Spirit, responds in faith to the divine provision of salvation.
 Genuine regeneration is manifested by fruits worthy of repentance as demonstrated in righteous attitudes and conduct.
 Good works are the proper evidence and fruit of regeneration (1 Corinthians 6:19-20; Ephesians 2:10), and will be experienced to the extent that the believer submits to the control of the Holy Spirit in his life through faithful obedience to the Word of God (Ephesians 5:17-21; Philippians 2:12b; Colossians 3:16; 2 Peter 1:4-10).
 This obedience causes the believer to be increasingly conformed to the image of our Lord Jesus Christ (2 Corinthians 3:18).